 Fred Hutchinson Cancer Center, Seattle, Washington

-Facts about the Fred Hutchinson Cancer Center
+Facts About the Fred Hutchinson Cancer Center

-Fred Hutchinson Cancer Center is part of a three-facility scientific consortium working towards improving cancer diagnosis and treatment and finding a cure for cancers of all kinds.[1]
+- Fred Hutchinson Cancer Center is part of a three-facility scientific consortium working towards improving cancer diagnosis and treatment and finding a cure for cancers of all kinds.[1]

-Three researchers from Fred Hutchinson Cancer Center have been the recipients of Nobel Prizes.
+- Three researchers from Fred Hutchinson Cancer Center have been the recipients of Nobel Prizes.

-Fred Hutchinson Cancer Center has over 5,700 employees working to improve cancer outcomes.
+- Fred Hutchinson Cancer Center has over 5,700 employees working to improve cancer outcomes.

-Fred Hutchinson Cancer Center was the first National Cancer Institute-designated cancer center in the Pacific Northwest.[2]
+- Fred Hutchinson Cancer Center was the first National Cancer Institute-designated cancer center in the Pacific Northwest.[2]

-Fred Hutchinson operates eight clinical care sites that provide medical oncology, infusion, radiation, proton therapy, and related services, and has network affiliations with hospitals in four states.
+- Fred Hutchinson operates eight clinical care sites that provide medical oncology, infusion, radiation, proton therapy, and related services, and has network affiliations with hospitals in four states.

-Fred Hutchinson was one of the first cancer centers in the nation to offer all three FDA-approved CAR T-cell therapies.[2]
+- Fred Hutchinson was one of the first cancer centers in the nation to offer all three FDA-approved CAR T-cell therapies.[2]

-Fred Hutchinson Cancer Center researchers were among the first to show the potential of the immune system to wipe out cancers.[2]
+- Fred Hutchinson Cancer Center researchers were among the first to show the potential of the immune system to wipe out cancers.[2]

 History

-Fred Hutchinson Cancer Center’s history is rooted in the cancer that afflicted Seattle’s baseball great, Fred Hutchinson.
-Hutchinson found a lump in his neck in 1963 and died the following year at age 45.
-His brother Bill, a physician, had previously established the Pacific Northwest Research Foundation to study heart surgery, cancer, and endocrine disease, and after Fred’s death, he dedicated the center exclusively to the study of cancer.
+His brother Bill, a physician, had previously established the Pacific Northwest Research Foundation to study heart surgery, cancer, and endocrine disease.
+After Fred’s death, he dedicated the center exclusively to the study of cancer.
 In 1975, he opened the Fred Washington Senator Warren Magnuson and the Seattle community.[4]

 The center began making history almost immediately, perfecting the transplantation of human bone marrow after chemotherapy and radiation to cure leukemia and other blood cancers.
-In 1990 the physician behind this research won the Nobel Prize for his work.
+In 1990, the physician behind this research won the Nobel Prize for his work.

 In 1998, Fred Hutchinson, Seattle Children’s, and UW Medicine joined forces to form the Seattle Cancer Care Alliance, then restructured in 2022 to form the Fred Hutchinson Cancer Center.